ACCEPTING CASES NATIONWIDE

 King Law and our legal partners are evaluating cases from women who:

-If you are a family member filing a case on behalf of a deceased relative, that relative must have passed within the past 2 years.
+If you are a family member filing a case on behalf of a deceased relative, in most cases, that relative must have passed within the past 2 years.
+If your family member was diagnosed with mesothelioma, you may also be able to file a lawsuit.

 If you think you or your loved one developed ovarian cancer because of your use of talcum products, consider contacting our office.
 King Law offers case evaluations and can help you understand if you have a right to compensation.
 We understand how an ovarian cancer diagnosis changes people’s lives, and we are ready to fight for your fair compensation.